munificent/craftinginterpreters/book/types-of-values.md

 **todo: illustrate**

-You wouldn't believe how long it took me to figure out this fact.
+(You wouldn't believe how much pain I went through before learning this fact.)

 Anyway, as we add more types to clox, this function will grow new cases.
 For now, these three are sufficient.
 The other comparison operators are easier since